zavoloklom/dnd-flavored-markdown/content/en.md

 ## Magic

-All practitioners of magic must hold a permit to reside in the Empire or a **license for Magical Practice**.
+All practitioners of magic must hold a permit to reside in the Holy Empire or a **license for Magical Practice**.

 Any unsanctioned magic leads to interrogation, arrest, or execution.